 Current handling: Keygraph's handling of AI request and response data — including under the current BYOK architecture — is further described in Keygraph's Code Security Posture.

-| Subprocessor | Purpose (if and when activated as Subprocessor) | Entity Location |
+| Subprocessor | Purpose (if explicitly enabled by Customer) | Entity Location |

 |---|---|---|